Now that Rep. Tom Price has officially ascended to Secretary of Health and Human Services under Donald Trump, the race to fill his seat is on.

 The race is lining up to be the first referendum on Donald Trump’s presidency.
 Will Trump’s historically low approval ratings inspire voters to come out in force to push back against his policies?

 If you live in or around these areas and want to see if you are eligible to vote in this election, visit the Secretary of State’s My Voter Page.

 This is a district that, compared to the rest of Georgia, skews white, older, married and higher income.
 This is the same district that Mitt Romney won with more than 60 percent of the vote in 2012.
 However, by 2016 Trump only won the district by 1 percentage point, beating Hillary Clinton 48-47.

 Theses numbers — along with Democrats successfully flipping Cobb and Gwinnett — raise questions about just how reliably Republicans can carry once-conservative strongholds, like the Ga.
 Congressional District 6 seat.

-While we’ll know by the middle of this week who, officially, are candidates, right now Jon Ossoff and Sally Harrell are the top Democratic contenders, while current State Sen. Judson Hill is the most recognizable name on the Republican side.
+Right now, Jon Ossoff and Sally Harrell are the top Democratic contenders, while current State Sen. Judson Hill is the most recognizable name on the Republican side.
 Karen Handel, former Secretary of State and 2010 Candidate for Governor, is expected to join the race on the GOP side, as are a handful of both local politicians and political outsiders.

 Ossoff has made a big splash with his campaign.
 He rounded up $250,000 in promised donations before even declaring his candidacy, and has raised another $600,000 since then.
 Ossoff has also received endorsements from his former boss Congressman John Lewis, Rep. Hank Johnson and from Daily Kos, a liberal media site.